Taxi! NHL taxi squads to help teams stay on ice in pandemic

 “We’re going into unchartered waters with the taxi squad that is in place to try to get us through the season,” Edmonton Oilers general manager Ken Holland said in a telephone interview with The Associated Press.
 “Taxi squads will give us 29 players tested every day, practicing and traveling with us that are eligible to play in games on short notice.”

 Players on taxi squads can be put on the active roster as late as 5 p.m.
-Eastern on a game day, giving clubs a better chance of having four lines, three defensive pairings and two goaltenders even if rosters take a hit because of COVID-19 protocols.
-Teams must have three goaltenders available among the 29 players.
+ET on a a game day, giving clubs a better chance to having four lines, three defensive pairings and two goaltenders even if rosters take a hit because of COVID-19 protocols.

+To keep healthy players in net to let the games go on, teams must have three goaltenders available among the 29 players on their active roster and taxi squads.

 While taxi squads will benefit teams trying to navigate the season, general managers will wrestle with whether they should keep prospects to play sparingly in the NHL or if sending them to compete regularly in American Hockey League games is better for their development.